milzamhibatullah/user_crud_reqres/README.md

 # Users Crud Reqress
-this repository is about CRUD users using reqres.in api You can find .apk on root folder
+this repository is about CRUD users using reqres.in api.
+You can find .apk on root folder

 ## API Reference